canonical/microk8s.io/docs/clustering.md

 ---
 layout: docs
-title: "Muli-node Clusters"
+title: "Multi-node MicroK8s"
 ---
-# Muli-node Clusters
+# Multi-node MicroK8s

+## Adding a node

-Forming a cluster out of two or more already running MicroK8s instances is done through the `microk8s.add-node` command.
-The MicroK8s instace on which this command is run will be the master of the cluster and will host the kubernetes control plane:
+To create a cluster out of two or more already-running MicroK8s instances, use the `microk8s.add-node` command.
+The MicroK8s instance on which this command is run will be the master of the cluster and will host the Kubernetes control plane:
 ```
 > microk8s.add-node
 Join node with: microk8s.join ip-172-31-20-243:25000/DDOkUupkmaBezNnMheTBqFYHLWINGDbf

-If the node you are adding is not reachable through the default interface you can use one of the following:
+If the node you are adding is not reachable through the default
+interface you can use one of the following:
  microk8s.join 10.1.84.0:25000/DDOkUupkmaBezNnMheTBqFYHLWINGDbf
  microk8s.join 10.22.254.77:25000/DDOkUupkmaBezNnMheTBqFYHLWINGDbf
 ```

-As shown, `add-node` produces a random, single use token ("DDOkUupkmaBezNnMheTBqFYHLWINGDbf" in this example) and displays a message on how a node is to be added to the cluster.
-On the MicroK8s instance that we want to turn into a node we have to:
+The `add-node` command prints a `microk8s.join` command which should be executed on the MicroK8s instance that you wish to join to this
+cluster:
 ```
 > microk8s.join ip-172-31-20-243:25000/DDOkUupkmaBezNnMheTBqFYHLWINGDbf
 ```

 Joining a node to the cluster should only take a few seconds.
-Afterwards you should be able to see the node with:
+Afterwards you should be able to see the node has joined:
 ```
 > microk8s.kubectl get no
 NAME               STATUS   ROLES    AGE   VERSION